inka000/ProPU/README.md

 January 2019
 ## Presentation

 ProPU is a software that analyses a protein structure and suggests different subunits within the protein.
-Those subunits names protein units (PU) are independent from the rest of the protein and compact.
+Those subunits, named protein units (PU), are independent from the rest of the protein and compact.

 ## Perequisites :